dan-ftp/fusion-conclusion/_posts/2026-03-31-fusion-fortnightly-2026-03-31.md

 ---
 ## Media

-[Astera Institute describes how it is working to find 1 cent/kWh fusion energy.](https://asterainstitute.substack.com/p/mapping-the-path-to-one-cent-electricity) A nobile goal, but let's try to just get it to work to start.
+[Astera Institute describes how it is working to find 1 cent/kWh fusion energy.](https://asterainstitute.substack.com/p/mapping-the-path-to-one-cent-electricity) A noble goal, but let's try to just get it to work to start.

 ---